francicco/ComparativeGenomicsLab/PartI/WholeGenomeAlignment.md

 I also provide you with a phylogenetic tree `7SpeciesPhylogeny.nex.treefile` (in newick format) and seven fasta files.
 You can use [`FigTree`](http://tree.bio.ed.ac.uk/software/figtree/) or [`TreeViewer`](https://treeviewer.org/) to have a look at the tree (optional).

 ![PhylogenyTutorial](https://github.com/user-attachments/assets/b4b53126-ebc0-4644-b851-ded8718924c1)
+*Figure.
+Maximum likelihood phylogenetic tree of the seven selected species.
+Leaf names correspond to species tags that need to be reported in the cactus configuration file/*

 Now:
 1. Prepare the config file